Matt Barron

+He is the current head coach of Canada (Women).

 Early and personal life

 Born in Durham, England, Barron is of Welsh descent from his Rhondda-born mother.
 He played his community rugby league for the Gateshead Panthers.
 He was previously in a relationship with England goalkeeper Carly Telford.

 Club career

 On 20 Sep 2021 it was reported that Matt had come out of retirement to play for Toronto Wolfpack, in their first fixture since their Super League exit, versus Washington DC Cavalry in the inaugural Canada Cup competition.
 He was named as captain.

 International career

-Barron was named in the Wales squad to face England at the Keepmoat Stadium prior to England's departure for the 2008 World Cup.
+Barron was named in the Wales squad to face at the Keepmoat Stadium prior to England's departure for the 2008 World Cup.
 He played for Wales in the 2009 European Cup, 2014 European Cup and 2015 European Cup tournaments.

 On 10 October 2017, Barron was named in Wales' 24-man squad for the 2017 World Cup.